Artists, creatives, and the ever-evolving exposure con.

 Recently, I had someone pitch that I “donate” one of my pieces to fill the window of an empty storefront inside of a mall until they get a new tenant to rent the space.
 Had they asked me four years ago, I would have jumped on this free exposure and been excited.
 My response today was “You can rent a piece from me.”

-Reason One: They approached me.
+They approached me because they needed something.
 I would have been providing them a service (filling the window to make it look more attractive).
 I would have taken the item out of my online store (where it has a higher chance of selling) and driven it to the mall for installation, and I would have received no guaranteed return from my time and efforts.

 Artists need to stop thinking everyone is doing them a favor and start asking themselves what service they are providing.
 Hanging art to make a business look more attractive is not a favor to me.
 I would be adding value and should be paid, but why would a business go buy art when artists will jump at the opportunity to provide it for free?
 Artists need to stop agreeing to this.

-Reason Two: This was the wrong kind of exposure.
+This was the wrong kind of exposure.
 It was the wrong setting, the wrong context, and the wrong audience for my work.
 My art is not a pair of shoes or a candle at a home goods store.
-It’s not an impulse buy, nor a mass produced consumer item.
+It’s not an impulse buy, nor a mass-produced consumer item.
 People are not going to the mall to look at or buy art.
 Had I agreed to take exposure as payment, I find it unlikely anything would have come of it.

 If you are going to work for free, focus on the right exposure, but even then you should plan on getting no real benefit.
 Unless a payment is discussed ahead of the work you put in, you need to set expectations low.